MarkusHobisch/Secasy/docs/en/ALGORITHM.md

 - All 256 cells: `value = 2`, `primeIndex = 0`, `colorIndex = ADD`
 - Cursor: position $(0, 0)$

-The value 2 is not arbitrary: it is the first prime number and is guaranteed to be free from absorption states for the AND and OR operations in Phase 3 (zero would be absorbed by AND, all-ones by OR).
+The value 2 is the starting value.
+It is the first prime number and serves as the initialization.
+One could equally have chosen 1 or any other value; the choice of 2 was made for purely pragmatic reasons.

 ---